renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 - Early detection improves reaction time
 - Reduces sudden steering corrections

- The system operates in a closed-loop configuration, where visual feedback is continuously used to correct the robot's trajectory in real time.

- This closed-loop approach allows continuous correction of the robot’s trajectory, improving robustness against disturbances and dynamic changes in the environment.
+The system operates in a closed-loop configuration, where visual feedback is continuously used to correct the robot's trajectory in real time, improving robustness against disturbances and dynamic changes in the environment.
 ---